8 Sauna Benefits For Mind And Body

 Deeper, More Restful Sleep

 Using a sauna in the evening improves sleep.
-Here’s why:
+Here’s how:

 When your body works to cool down after being hot in a sauna, it makes you sleepy.
 This is similar to how your body naturally cools down before sleep each night.